webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

     - Read-only - the value can only be edited at meta-nodes
     - Enumeration, min, max, regex, multiline, etc.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/8098zuY2Snk>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">